UBC-MDS/rimager/README.md

     This can be useful when you want to make icons from images.
   - `redusize`: This function reduces the dimension of a given image by removing vertical and horizontal seams.
-  - `img_filter`: This function applies a filter to a given image, altering the visual aesthetic.
+  - `imgfilter`: This function applies a filter to a given image, altering the visual aesthetic.
 This includes options to blur and sharpen the image with varying degrees of strength.
 This filter effect is achieved through the application of a matrix convolution